Wills Eye Hospital: History

+Wills Eye Residency Program

+In 1839 Dr. Isaac Parrish gave the first regular course of instruction on ophthalmic surgery at Wills Eye Hospital in the winter of 1839–1840.
+Today, Wills Eye is the ophthalmology residency program for Thomas Jefferson University.

 Historic building

 The Centennial Building of Wills Eye Hospital was designed by architect John T. Windrim and built in 1931-1932.
 It is a six-story, brick building measuring 154 by 157 ft.
 The front facade features a portico with eight Tuscan order columns.
 The building is now residential apartments.

 It was added to the National Register of Historic Places in 1984.

 Medical achievements

 Wills Eye has pioneered many techniques in the field of ophthalmology, including: